 A sleeping heart rate is just what it sounds like—your heart rate when you're sleeping.
-As you fall asleep, your heart rate gradually slows to its resting heart rate in light sleep.
+Even if you experience your heart racing at night when you get in bed, as you fall asleep, your heart rate gradually slows to its resting heart rate in light sleep.
 When you slip into a deep sleep, your heart rate will slow even further—about 20 to 30 percent below your resting heart rate.

-What can your sleeping heart rate tell you about your health?
+What can your normal sleeping heart rate tell you about your health?

 According to Dr. Basit, a normal sleeping heart rate in adults ranges from 40 to 100 BPM.
 “It's important to not be alarmed if you’re using a heart rate tracker and it shows a lower heart rate while you’re sleeping.
 Sleeping heart rate is also a good way to track your daily heart rate since it’s not affected by factors like pain, stress, and anxiety,” he says.